Revenue isn't just about selling more. It's about capturing the value you're already creating but not charging for.

 Not all revenue is equal.
 A client paying $800 for a day of your time with no scope creep, clear communication, and repeat work is worth more than a client paying $1,200 who requires three rounds of revisions, disputes your invoice, and never comes back.

-Look at your client list and calculate true margin per client — not just revenue, but revenue minus the real time and cost to serve them.
-You'll typically find that the top 20% of clients by margin are generating 60–70% of your profitable revenue, while the bottom 20% are actively dragging your business down.
+Look at your client list and calculate true margin per client.
+Not just revenue, but revenue minus the real time and cost to serve them.
+You'll typically find that the top 20% of clients by margin are generating 60-70% of your profitable revenue, while the bottom 20% are actively dragging your business down.

 Fire the bottom tier.
 Politely, professionally, but firmly.
 Redirect that capacity toward the kind of work and clients in your top tier.
 This alone can shift your effective hourly return by 20-30% without adding a single new client.